Ask about the wife: The student completely upsets Laschet – “That hurts me”

 “What you said touches me, hurts me,” said the CDU politician to the student: “If the family is then drawn into it.
 I ask you to believe what I have brought in as a personal achievement, often around the clock. “

-ARD election arena: Federal Parliament election 2021 – tough question to Armin Laschet about candidate for chancellor
+ARD election arena: Federal election 2021 – tough question to Armin Laschet about candidate for chancellor

 ARD election arena: Federal Parliament election 2021 – Armin Laschet describes North Rhine-Westphalia all the time